ServerPress/wpsitesync/readme.txt

 [youtube https://www.youtube.com/watch?v=KpeiTMbdj_Y]

 ><strong>Support Details:</strong> We are happy to provide support and help troubleshoot issues.
-Visit our Contact page at <a href="http://serverpress.com/contact/" target="_blank">http://serverpress.com/contact/</a>.
+Visit our Contact page at <a href="https://serverpress.com/contact/" target="_blank">https://serverpress.com/contact/</a>.
 Users should know however, that we check the WordPress.org support forums once a week on Wednesdays from 6pm to 8pm PST (UTC -8).

 The <em>WPSiteSync for Content</em> plugin was specifically designed to ease your workflow when creating content between development, staging and live servers.
 The tool removes the need to migrate an entire database, potentially overwriting new content on the live site, just to update a few pages or posts.
-Now you can easily move your content from one install to another with the click of a button, reducing errors and saving you time.
+Now you can easily move your content from one site to another with the click of a button, reducing errors and saving you time.

 WPSiteSync for Content is fully functional in any WordPress environment.
 We recommend using DesktopServer, but it is not a requirement.